IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/costing/process_costing_sslw.rst

 Fired Heater
 ^^^^^^^^^^^^
 Indirect fired heaters, also called fired heaters, process heaters, and furnaces, are used to heat or vaporize process streams at elevated temperatures (beyond where steam is usually employed).

-This method computes the purchase cost of the fired heater based on the heat duty, fuel used (fired_type), pressure design, and materials of construction (material_type).
+This method computes the purchase cost of the fired heater based on the heat duty, fuel used (fired_type), pressure design, and materials of construction ('*' corresponds to the default options):

 * fuel_type:
     * 'Fuel'\*